seek-oss/capsize/README.md

 </div>
 ```

-> ⚠️ Note: It is not recommended to apply further layout-related styles to the same element, as this will risk interferring with the styles used for the trim.
+> ⚠️ Note: It is not recommended to apply further layout-related styles to the same element, as this will risk interfering with the styles used for the trim.
 Instead consider using a nested element.

 ### `createStyleString`